4dboard/Proxy-yxorP/README.md

 [![image](https://www.donPabloNow.com/notice.wepd)](https://www.donPabloNow.com/#notice)

 ---
-> ⛔️[ GITHUB  : ](https://github.com/donspablo) `Without more people getting behind this, it won't go very far.
+> ⛔️[ GITHUB  : ](https://github.com/donspablo) Without more people getting behind this, it won't go very far.
 Please click the "star" button to show your support for this endeavour if you think it interesting.
-Assuming there is at least some enthusiasm for the idea, development will proceed.`
+Assuming there is at least some enthusiasm for the idea, development will proceed.

-> 🏆️ [ LIVE DEMO  : ](https://gitpod.io/#https://github.com/4dboard/proxy-yxorp) `We have just launched the first working live demo / sneak preview via Gitpod`
+> 🏆️ [ LIVE DEMO  : ](https://gitpod.io/#https://github.com/4dboard/proxy-yxorp) We have just launched the first working live demo / sneak preview via Gitpod`

-> 🎥️ [ MAKING OF VIDEO  : ](https://4dboard.github.io/proxy-yxorp/docs/movie.mp4) `We put up a short video called "Making of the yxorP Proxy" so that anyone who wants to see how the project came together can do so_ `
+> 🎥️ [ MAKING OF VIDEO  : ](https://4dboard.github.io/proxy-yxorp/docs/movie.mp4) We put up a short video called "Making of the yxorP Proxy" so that anyone who wants to see how the project came together can do so.

-> ❤️[ PATREON  : ](https://patreon.com/donpablonow) `Donations always welcome via Github (Subscriptions & Credit Cards), Patreon (Subscriptions & Credit Cards), Paypal (Once-off, Credit Cards & E-wallet) & Ethereum (Once-off, Crypto Currency)`
+> ❤️[ PATREON  : ](https://patreon.com/donpablonow) Donations always welcome via Github (Subscriptions & Credit Cards), Patreon (Subscriptions & Credit Cards), Paypal (Once-off, Credit Cards & E-wallet) & Ethereum (Once-off, Crypto Currency)

-> ✔️[ PAYPAL  : ](https://www.paypal.me/donpanlonow) `Any contributions you can make toward this endeavour would be much appreciated.`
+> ✔️[ PAYPAL  : ](https://www.paypal.me/donpanlonow) Any contributions you can make toward this endeavour would be much appreciated.
 ---

 yxorP is a plug-and-play, flat-file application that *does not need Composer, PHP CURL, or databases*; these are all